TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/power-distribution-signoff.md

 ![3.3V Regulation LTSpice Output Voltage Plot](../Images/Power_Distribution/3-3v_reg_ltspice_plot.png)

 As can be seen above, the voltage regulator circuits successfully convert a 12.8 V input voltage, the nominal voltage of the battery chosen, down to 5 V and 3.3 V with minimal start-up delay [15].
+The steady-state output voltages calculated by the simulations are 5.011 V and 3.48 V for the 5 V and 3.3 V circuits, respectively.
+Because the resistor values are chosen based on the values given in the datasheet, the differences between simulated and ideal values are likely just due to inaccuracies in the SPICE model provided.
+Furthermore, the simulated steady-state values is within the functional tolerance of 3.3 V logic [16].

 The datasheet for the TPS565201 states that the chip is able to source 5 A [6].
 This means that the 3.3 V and 5 V power rails are both able to source up to 5 A of current.
 The 12 V rail does not have a voltage regulator, and so it current-limited by the 10 A fuse F3 in the schematic, discussed further later in this document.

 The layout of the printed circuit board is shown below.
 The layout is very heavily based on the recommended layout given in the datasheet of the buck converters and can be found in Figure 30 in the datasheet [6].
 The recommended layout was used to ensure the best possible thermal management and current capacity to avoid failures due to overheating or overcurrent.